cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 The following outputs control how proofs are computed and printed:
 - `proof-granularity=X` controls the granularity of the generated proof.
 This can range from allowing large informal "macro" steps to requiring each small-step theory rewrite to be justified.
 - `check-proofs`, which runs an internal proof checker in cvc5 on the final proof.
 - `proof-format=X` which impacts the format of the proof.
-By default, cvc5 generates proofs in the AletheLF format, which is a new proof format based on the SMT-LIB version 3.0 proposal.
-For details on AletheLF proofs in cvc5, see [AletheLF](https://cvc5.github.io/docs-ci/docs-main/proofs/output_alf.html).
+By default, cvc5 generates proofs in the Alethe LF format, which is a new proof format based on the SMT-LIB version 3.0 proposal.
+For details on Alethe LF proofs in cvc5, see [AletheLF](https://cvc5.github.io/docs-ci/docs-main/proofs/output_alf.html).
 - `dump-proofs`, which issues a command to the get the proof automatically after every unsatisfiable response.

 cvc5 additionally provides interfaces for getting only part of the entire proof.